EDIorg/taxonomyCleanr/README.md

 # taxonomyCleanr

-Taxonomic data can be challenging to work with.
-Some of these challenges include incorrect spelling, use of non-accepted names, colloquial terms, synonyms, and generally ambiguity in what a taxa actually is.
-This R package helps you solve some of these issues and resolve your taxonomic data to a taxonomic authority.
+Taxonomic data can be messy and challenging to work with.
+Incorrect spelling, the use of common names, unaccepted names, and synonyms, contribute to ambiguity in what a taxon actually is.
+This R package helps you resolve taxonomic data to a taxonomic authority and to get the accepted names and taxonomic serial numbers for your taxa.

 ## Getting started